Substra/substra-documentation/docs/source/operations/walkthrough/50-frontend-deployment.rst

 Create a file for your values, say ``frontend-ingen-values.yaml``.

-You'll need to specify the backend API url:
+Tell the frontend the backend API url:

 .. code-block:: yaml